 Zoe.
 Work.
 Zoe.
 Park.
 Zoe.
 Work.
 Zoe.
 Park.
 Zoe.
 Work.
 Zoe.
 Park.
 Fruit snacks.

-Zoe and I do a lame nighttime dance when Nicole goes out of town.
-She pretends that she is going to go to sleep, but then gets ultra chatty and full of energy (or “pepper”), all of which she gets 100% from me.
-Thus, I’m able to put this post together while she watches Dora well past her normal Mom-enforced bedtime.
+Zoe and I do a nighttime ritual: She pretends that she is going to fall asleep, but then gets ultra chatty and full of energy (or “pepper”), all of which she gets 100% from me.
 She also likes to sleep in my bed with me, two inches from my face, with her head using my left forearm as a pillow.
 I wake up oddly exhausted, hotter than usual, and feeling a bit like a failure of a parent.

 My goal this week, while Nicole is in Texas, is to not stress eat Cheez-It®s.